pulumi/terraform-provider-aws/website/docs/r/neptune_cluster_instance.html.markdown

 A Cluster Instance Resource defines attributes that are specific to a single instance in a Neptune Cluster.

 You can simply add neptune instances and Neptune manages the replication.
-You can use the [count][1] meta-parameter to make multiple instances and join them all to the same Neptune Cluster, or you may specify different Cluster Instance resources with various `instance_class` sizes.
+You can use the count meta-parameter to make multiple instances and join them all to the same Neptune Cluster, or you may specify different Cluster Instance resources with various `instance_class` sizes.

 ## Example Usage